R. D. Laing: Personal life

-Influence
+Death and legacy

-In 1965 Laing co-founded the UK charity the Philadelphia Association, concerned with the understanding and relief of mental suffering, which he also chaired.
+Laing died on 23 August 1989 at the age of 61 from a heart attack while playing tennis in Saint-Tropez.
+He was described as a "pioneer on schizophrenia".
+In 1965, Laing had co-founded, along with Sid Briskin and others, the UK charity the Philadelphia Association concerned with the understanding and relief of mental suffering, which he also chaired.
 His work influenced the wider movement of therapeutic communities, operating in less "confrontational" (in a Laingian perspective) psychiatric settings.
-Other organizations created in a Laingian tradition are the Arbours Association, the New School of Psychotherapy and Counselling in London, and the R.D.
-Laing in the 21st Century Symposium held annually at Esalen Institute, where Laing frequently taught.
+Other organizations created in a Laingian tradition are the Arbours Association, the New School of Psychotherapy and Counselling in London, and the R. D. Laing in the 21st Century Symposium, held annually at Esalen Institute, where Laing frequently taught.